 Quick Summary

-- To address a letter to a registered agent, you must include the correct company/individual agent's name and physical address.
+- To address a letter to a registered agent, include the agent's name and physical address at the beginning of the letter.

 Addressing the Envelope